Best Tips To Read & Understand Crochet Patterns

 What does frogging mean in crochet?

-Frogging is not really something you'll like to do, but it is sometimes necessary for your project to be done correctly.
+Frogging your crochet project is not really something you'll like to do, but it is sometimes necessary for your project to be done correctly.

 If you realize somewhere along the way you've made a mistake in your stitch count (or stitch type), maybe you end up with too many stitches in a row or too few, well then the best next thing you can do is frog it.

-Frog it, means rip out all the stitches you made to the point where you realize you've made a mistake.
+Frog it, means rip out all the stitches you made to the point where you realize you've made a mistake (or you simply don't like the look of your project).
 And then continue with you work without repeating the mistake, so that your project follows the crochet pattern correctly and your work doesn't come out all wonky.

 Where does the term "Frogging" get its name?